acuminous/tripitaka/README.md

 }
 ```

-You can use array notation (e.g. `items[0].name`), however the resulting document will still be yielded as an object, i.e.
+Paths can reference arrays (e.g. items[0]), however the resulting document will still be yielded as an object, i.e.

 ```js
 const logger = new Logger({